NaTHuber/30-Days-of-Machine-Learning-Fundamentals/code/day_06/notes_day_06.md

 We've already done this process in the past few days, but I hope it's now clearer why and how to do it.

 ## Small note
 > In machine learning, improper handling of missing values can introduce bias or cause your model to fail.
-A good practice is to keep a copy of the original data so you can revisit your cleaning decisions later.
+A good practice is to keep a copy of the original data so you can revisit your cleaning decisions later 🌱